OneGiantNick/HackConcode2022/README.md

 ### db.sol

-The smart contract that django interacts with to store data on the blockchain.
+The smart contract that flask interacts with to store data on the blockchain.
 Written in solidity

-#### Session

-Smart contract to store individual sessions of users who log in.
-Stores username, login date and logout date